thibmeu/draft-meunier-glossary-somehow/draft-meunier-web-bot-auth-glossary.md

 reason -- it is simpler than setting up a catalog --, and for privacy reason given you don't have to expose information through a catalog.

-## In-flight
+## On-path

-Discovery may happen in-flight, that is when a request arrives from a client to an origin.
+Discovery may happen on-path, that is when a request arrives from a client to an origin.
 This could be considered a trust on first use.
 While the level of trust is low, it could be viable for certain use cases.